thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 mere text.

-The **`JAVASCRIPT`** template mode will allow the templated processing of JavaScript files involved in a thymeleaf-powered application.
+The **`JAVASCRIPT`** template mode will allow the templated processing of JavaScript files involved in a Thymeleaf-powered application.
 This will allow the use of model data inside those JavaScript files in the same way it can be done in HTML files, but with JavaScript-specific integrations such as specialized escaping or *natural scripting*.
 The `JAVASCRIPT` template mode is considered a *textual* mode and therefore uses the same non-markup processing syntax as the `TEXT` template mode.

-The **`CSS`** template mode will allow the templated processing of CSS files involved in a thymeleaf-powered application.
+The **`CSS`** template mode will allow the templated processing of CSS files involved in a Thymeleaf-powered application.
 Similar to the `JAVASCRIPT` mode, the `CSS` template mode is also a *textual* mode and uses the non-markup processing syntax from the `TEXT` template mode.